Philip Mpango: Political career

-President Magufuli's subsequent death was announced on 17 March 2021, resulting in Vice-President Samia Suluhu being sworn in as his successor on 19 March 2021, and her nomination on 30 March 2021 of Mpango to the vice-presidential office that she had vacated.
+Magufuli's subsequent death was announced on 17 March 2021, resulting in Vice-President Samia Suluhu Hassan being sworn in as his successor on 19 March 2021, and her nomination on 30 March 2021 of Mpango to the vice-presidential office that she had vacated.

 At the time he was confirmed for the position of vice-president, in March 2021, he was the incumbent MP for the constituency of Buhigwe in Kigoma Region of northwest Tanzania.
 According to the laws of the country, once he was appointed VP, he ceased to be an MP and his parliamentary seat fell vacant.
 Mpango has stated that he planned to combat corruption and continue implementing major infrastructure projects, including a new standard gauge railway.

+In May 2025, Mpango announced that he was retiring from office.